etsy/applepay-php/README.md

 ### Pre-reqs

-Before running the demo, you'll need a merchant certificate and a private key from Apple (referred to as merch.cer and priv.p12 below).
+Before running the demo, you'll need a 'Payment Processing Certificate' and a private key from Apple (referred to as merch.cer and priv.p12 below).
 You can generate these at Apple's Dev Center.
 You'll also need an example payment token generated on an end-user device and the timestamp at which it was generated.
 An RSA-encrypted token should look like this: